ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/graphics/sprites/basesprite.markdown

 ![colorpicker](https://media.githubusercontent.com/media/zeroengineteam/ZeroFiles/master/doc_files/1160.png)

-(NOTE)**Zilchscript vs Editor Differences:**  You'll notice when using the Color Picker tool in Editor the RGB values go between 0 and 255, however when changing the color through a ZilchScript the Color Property takes a Real4  with the parameters of (R, G, B, A) that are between 0 and 1.
+(NOTE)**Nadascript vs Editor Differences:**  You'll notice when using the Color Picker tool in Editor the RGB values go between 0 and 255, however when changing the color through a NadaScript the Color Property takes a Real4  with the parameters of (R, G, B, A) that are between 0 and 1.
 You can get these values by dividing the RGB values by 255; for example, a purple color with an RGB of (255, 0, 185) and Alpha of 1 would have a Real4 of (1.0, 0.0, 0.73, 1).

 As you can see, there are several parameters that can be changed using the Color Picker: